Meet the team

 Ethan Moriarty: Founder, Chaser, and Lead Engineer

-Ethan Moriarty is currently a Mechanical Engineer for a defense company in Western Massachusetts.
-He is an alumni of Quinnipiac University’s School of Engineering Class of 2021, receiving a BS in Mechanical Engineering.
-Born and raised in the Western Massachusetts town of West Springfield, he is one of two children of Ken and Christine Moriarty.
-Ethan grew up with many interests, and was passionate about every one of them, severe weather, of course, being one of them.
+Ethan Moriarty is Founder and main driving force behind June First.
+He is an alumni of Quinnipiac University’s School of Engineering, receiving a BS in Mechanical Engineering.
+Born and raised in the Western Massachusetts town of West Springfield, Ethan grew up with many interests and was passionate about every one of them.
+Severe weather, of course, being one of them.
 As a kid, he would use the family camcorder to make videos of him giving weather reports and reporting on storms.
 He loved watching the Discovery Channel and fell in love with the series called, "Storm Chasers," which followed meteorologists that documented and studied tornadoes.
 Ethan was fascinated by tornadoes and dreamed of one day seeing one.
 His dream became a reality, just not the way he expected.

-While on his way to a little league baseball game on June 1st, 2011, the warm, humid day plus the volatile and unstable atmosphere led to the production of a supercell thunderstorm that would spawn an EF-3 tornado in Ethan's hometown of West Springfield.
+While on his way to a little league baseball game on June 1st, 2011, the warm, humid day plus the volatile and unstable atmosphere led to the production of a supercell thunderstorm that would spawn an EF3 tornado in Ethan's hometown.
 Travelling on Route 5 South, he witnessed the tornado cross the Connecticut River into Springfield.
-The tornado would tare a 39 mile path across Western Mass into Worcester County, and claimed 3 lives in the process.
+The tornado would tare a 39 mile path across Western Mass into Worcester County and claimed 3 lives in the process.
 Ethan got his wish, but at a cost.
 West Springfield suffered tremendous damage, and lost 2 of its residents.
 It would take years for the Merrick section of West Side to recover, and Ethan saw firsthand how powerful and deadly these weather phenomenon could be.

 Beyond tornadoes, Ethan loves music, hockey, and the outdoors.
-He is multi-instrumentalist (guitar and drums are his favorites, though) and has recorded and performed his own music, and with bands.
-He is also a ice hockey goaltender, and loves watching the sport.
-Outside of those interests, he's an avid skier and loves fishing.
-In 2017, Ethan was awarded the rank of Eagle Scout after working hard through his seven years as a part of the Boy Scouts of America.
+He is multi-instrumentalist (guitar and drums are his favorites, though) and has recorded and performed with several bands over the years.
+He is also a ice hockey goaltender, and loves following the sport.
+Beyond weather, Ethan loves to connect with nature through hiking, camping, backpacking, skiing, and fishing.
 If he's not doing any of those wide range of passions, he loves being with friends or working on his 1997 Jeep Wrangler.

 Connor Moriarty: Chaser and Engineer